Sara-Alkhateeb/-Reading-Notes/Growth-Mindset.md

 According to my result If I scored between 100 and 120, I have high self awareness, curiosity, and courage.
 This is a positive result, as it suggests that actively working to examine my own thoughts and behaviors and to challenge any biases or prejudices that I may hold.
 By being aware of my own biases and taking steps to address them, I can become a more empathetic and inclusive person, and contribute to a more equitable and just society.

-## According to the emotional intelligence test, I received the following scores (out from 25) :
+## According to the Emotional Intelligence Test, I received the following scores (out from 25) :

 - 18 points in self-awareness
 - 22 points in self-management